Sequential Exponential Lower Bounds for the Advection-Diffusion Equation with Shear Flows: Introduction

-\begin{itemize} \item For the \textbf{inviscid mixing}, the exponential-in-time decay of $\|\rho\|_{H^{-1}}$ with uniformly bounded Sobolev regularity velocity field is known to be sharp, with concrete examples in \cite{yao2017mixing,alberti2019exponential,elgindi2019universal,elgindi2025optimal}. \item In the \textbf{viscous regime}, the double-exponential lower bound in \eqref{eqn:paraL2} has been shown to be sharp by \cite{rowan2025superexponential}, who constructed bounded velocity fields in 2D, for which the $L^2$ norm of the solution decays at this extreme rate.
+\begin{itemize} \item For \textbf{inviscid mixing}, the exponential decay in time of $\|\rho\|_{H^{-1}}$ with uniformly bounded Sobolev regularity velocity field is known to be sharp, with concrete examples in \cite{yao2017mixing,alberti2019exponential,elgindi2019universal,elgindi2025optimal}. \item In the \textbf{viscous regime}, the double-exponential lower bound in \eqref{eqn:paraL2} has been shown to be sharp by \cite{rowan2025superexponential}, who constructed bounded velocity fields in 2D, for which the $L^2$ norm of the solution decays at this extreme rate.
 This represents the most efficient possible collaboration between advection and diffusion. \end{itemize}

-In contrast to the collaborative pictures, our paper shows a distinct and counter-intuitive dynamic: although filamentation can enhance dissipation, \textbf{diffusion can suppress mixing}, which has been observed numerically in \cite{miles2018diffusion}.
+In contrast to collaborative pictures, our paper shows a distinct and counter-intuitive dynamic: although filamentation can enhance dissipation, \textbf{diffusion can suppress mixing}, which has been observed numerically in \cite{miles2018diffusion}.

 More precisely, for shear flows $U(t,y) \in L^{\infty}_t L^{2}_y$ on the two-dimensional torus $\mathbb{T}^2$, the solution of

 satisfies an \textbf{exponential lower bound}:

 where the constants depend on $\mu,U$ and $\rho_0$.
 As a direct consequence,